thomasfischersm/UdacityMovie/README.md

 - The icon to favorite a movie is in the top right of the backdrop on the movie detail page.
 Depending on the movie backdrop, it can be hard to see.
 I've added a translucent white background.
 The icon is a heart.

+- I've used stackoverflow and the Android documentation quite a bit.
+There are individual lines of code or short snippets copy-pasted and modified in the code all over the place.
+For example, I've lifted the code to check for WiFi and adjusted it for my needs.